 Meanwhile, to say, Domain name and Web hosting both are different services.
 Whereas, both work together to make sites possible on the internet.

-Fast forward – a domain name is like a big address book which is constantly updated.
+Fast forward – a domain name is like a big address book that is constantly updated.
 Behind every domain name, there is an address of web hosting service storing the site’s files.
 It is not possible to find any website without any domain name and you can not create a website without web hosting.

 Go through the entire article to get detailed information about their relationship and differences.